RubenTadeia/CSC/README.md

-# OA
+# CSC
-Project requested by the course of Optimization and Algorithms
+Project requested by the course of Cryptography and Communications Security